OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_delete_classes.md

 ## Response
-If successful, this method returns `204, No Content` response code and a response body.
+If successful, this method returns a `204 No Content` response code and a response body.

 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "create_educationclass_from_educationschool"